ScienceParkStudyGroup/microbiome-lesson/_episodes/03-data-exploration-and-properties.md

 > Remember that, here, the number of replicates per treatment is 3 per site and per harvesting date, 6 per harvesting date,
 > and 9 per site.
 > We can think about different ways to filter the OTU data.
 For example, here, we can think about removing rare OTU that are
-> not shared with less than 2 or 3 samples.
+> not shared with at least 2 or 3 samples.
 Try to think about how you can filter your OTU data.
 {: .callout}